CarmeTeam/Carme-Docu/InstallDoc/README.md

 - `bash end.sh`

   **Note:** If the uninstall fails, refer to: [What to do if the uninstall fails](#what-to-do-if-the-uninstall-fails).
-    - Carme-demo does **NOT** unistall an already existing MySQL/MariaDB.
+    - Carme-demo does **NOT** uninstall an already existing MySQL/MariaDB.
 It only removes the frontend database.
-    - Carme-demo does **NOT** unistall an already existing SLURM.
+    - Carme-demo does **NOT** uninstall an already existing SLURM.
 It only removes Carme scripts.

 ## How to configure the config file